zanondev/Landsat8-9ImageDownloadAwsCLI/README.md

 Script to download landsat 8-9 images using aws cli

-ORIENTAÇÕES:
+Guidelines:
-- Estar instalado e configurado CLI AWS.
+- Be installed and configured AWS CLI.
-- Utilizar apenas imagens do Landsat 8-9 Collection 2 Level-1.
+- Use only Landsat 8-9 Collection 2 Level-1 images.
-- Diretorio: O download sera realizado em uma pasta com a scene, que será criada dentro do diretorio em que se encontra o script.
+- Directory: The download will be carried out in a folder with the scene, which will be created within the directory where the script is located.
-- Nome da imagem: Certifique-se que a imagem seja Landsat Collection 2 Level-1.
-Informe as imagens que deseja fazer download separadas por espaço.
-Exemplo de input: LC08_L1TP_221080_20201223_20210310_02_T1.
+- Image name: Make sure the image is Landsat Collection 2 Level-1.
+Enter the images you want to download separated by space.
+Example input: LC08_L1TP_221080_20201223_20210310_02_T1.
-- As bandas disponíveis são B1, B2, B3, B4, B5, B6, B7, B8, B9, B10.
-Informe as bandas que deseja fazer download separadas por espaço.
-Exemplo de input: B4.
+- The available bands are B1, B2, B3, B4, B5, B6, B7, B8, B9, B10.
+Enter the bands you want to download separated by space.
+Input example: B4.

 Run:
 `python LandsatImageDownload.py`